juranir/dotfiles/README.md

 curl -s -L https://raw.githubusercontent.com/juranir/dotfiles/main/.install.sh | bash
 ```

+We need manually change the font in shell console

 In the end, run the command to define ZSH as the default shell:

 ```bash